 As for college savings, Coverdell Education Savings Accounts and 529 Plans are both options that come with tax advantages.
 However, money from these accounts must be used for educational purposes.

 Curfman suggests using a Roth IRA as an alternate way to save for college or other long-term expenses.
-Although any gains made by the account should not be withdrawn until age 59 ½, he notes the contributions made to a Roth IRA can be withdrawn tax- and penalty-free any time after five years.
+Although any gains made by the account should not be withdrawn until age 59 and a half;, he notes the contributions made to a Roth IRA can be withdrawn tax- and penalty-free any time after five years.
 The money placed in the account can grow tax-free to help pay for retirement, but the contributions can be withdrawn as needed to pay for college or other expenses.

 For other long-term goals that don't fit into the retirement or college categories, a general investment account may be your best bet.